 Potential complications with new kidney

 - Infection – Infection is a constant risk to transplant recipients.
 The immunosuppressive medications that you take to prevent rejection cause you to be at increased risk for infections.
-You will take antibiotics to prevent infection for the first three to six months after your transplant.
+You will take antibiotics to prevent infection for the first 3-6 months after your transplant.

 - Donation after Cardiac Death – There will be some degree of oxygen deprivation from organs recovered from a donor after cardiac death and as a result, the kidneys may be slow to start and may have an increased risk of delayed graft function.

 - BK Virus – Most people get BK virus, or polyomavirus, in early childhood and see no symptoms.
 The virus stays present in the kidneys and can be detected by a kidney biopsy.
 Most illnesses caused by BK virus occur in those receiving immunosuppression after an organ transplant.
 Kidney injury develops late in the course of BK virus disease, and reducing the amount of immunosuppressive medication can help decrease the virus.

 After discharge, patients have lab tests every Monday and Thursday.
 On lab days, do not take Prograf, Cyclosporine or Rapamune before having blood drawn.
 The blood tests will be drawn right before your morning dose so we can measure the lowest level of these drugs in your blood.
 All other medication can be taken at your normal time.

 - Patients will visit our transplant clinic two times a week for the first month after surgery.
 During your first clinic visit after discharge, plan to be at the appointment for a couple of hours.
 Make sure to bring all of your medicines and your transplant diary.